r-wenger/Download-BDOrtho21/README.md

 - **Download Data**: Download files from the links present in the CSV file for a specified region.
 - **Extract Files**: Decompress the downloaded .7z files for a specified region.
 - **Spatial Intersection**: Download data for departments intersected with a given shapefile.
+- **Filter Tiles**: Remove tiles that do not intersect with the reference shapefile from the downloaded data.

 ## Installation